simwir/Decky-alarm/README.md

 ### Backend build

-This plugin builds [RyzenAdj] from source as it does not provide pre-built binaries.
-See the [`/backend`](/backend/) directory for more details.
+This plugin is currently not suppling a backend binary.

 ### Enable live reloading of plugins